xpy1009/DLSC_Project_B/README.md

-# DLSC_Project_B
+# Neural Operators and Operator Networks vs Parametric Approach

-Neural Operators and Operator Networks vs Parametric Approach
+Course project for Deep Learning in Scientific Computing, part B.

 :red_circle: **Please note that we didn't spend much time in doing the cross-validation and tuning the hyperparameters.
 The performance of the model can be further improved.
-And the comparision between these operator learning models may be different after carefully tuning.**
+And the comparision between these operator learning models may be different after careful tuning.**

 ## Dataset and Pretrained Model